The intimate Tamboti Villa, nestled under a grove of Tamboti trees, officially opened its doors in March 2021.

-Waterside Tamboti suite is the perfect place to relax and unwind, while enjoying the diversity of wildlife right from your deck.
+Tamboti villa is the perfect place to relax and unwind, while enjoying the diversity of wildlife right from your deck.

-Tamboti Suite is made up of 4 double rooms, all en-suite – leading off of a central lounge and dining area.
+Tamboti Villa is made up of 4 double rooms, all en-suite – leading off of a central lounge and dining area.
 There is a deck outside and a pool.

 Lodge Facilities & Services

 Each suite is generous in size with a sitting area, dressing room and en-suite bathroom.